 The platform is usually empty, except when it is the stage for various local events, plays, and dances.
-At festival time the platform also holds the bronze plated mikoshi (portable shrines) that house the kami temporarily so they can be paraded around.
+At the festival time the platform also holds the bronze-plated mikoshi (portable shrines) that house the kami temporarily so they can be paraded around.

 There are other buildings including a shrine shop for purchasing ema (small wooden prayer plaques) and omomori, the administrative building, and the main shrine building which houses the kami.
 Only priests, sponsors, and other select people are allowed into the main shrine building.